Description

 Risk and Exploitability

-The CVSS score of 4.4 indicates moderate severity and the EPSS score is not available; the vulnerability is not listed in CISA KEV.
+The CVSS score of 4.4 indicates moderate severity and the EPSS score of 0.00012, indicating a very low likelihood of exploitation; the vulnerability is not listed in CISA KEV.
 Attackers could exploit this by running cp -R on directories that include device nodes, which may be feasible for any user with file creation privileges.
 Given the lack of remote execution vectors, mitigation focuses on version updates or careful use of the tool to avoid copying device nodes.

 Remediation